Damage to your rented home

-You must look after your home, but your landlord can't expect it to be returned in exactly the same state as it was when you moved in.
+You must look after your home but your landlord can't expect it to be returned in exactly the same state as when you moved in.

 Tell your landlord if you accidentally damage any of the furniture or fittings in your rented home.

-If your landlord agrees that you can make or arrange the repair or replacement, get receipts for any work done and any items you buy.
+If your landlord agrees you can make or arrange the repair or replacement, get receipts for work done and items you buy.

-Use your inventory to record details of any damage you repair with the landlord's agreement.
+Use your inventory to record details of damage you repair with the landlord's agreement.

-If you leave your tenancy without fixing any damage, your landlord could deduct money from your deposit or take legal action against you to cover the cost.
+If you leave your tenancy without fixing damage, your landlord could deduct money from your deposit or take legal action to cover the cost.

 Accidental damage caused by neighbours

-It's usually your landlord's responsibility to repair damage caused by an accident that wasn't your fault.
+It's usually your landlord's responsibility to repair damage caused by an accident that was not your fault.

 This could include: